vinhta1/Obsidian-Repository/SCCoM/Jukebox/Jukebox Brainstorm.md

 - not a music bot, a bot that inputs music commands to a bot based on metatags.
 Effectively a dynamic playlist
 - Music bot has play, pause, skip, etc
 - Moodbox has
-	- add song (song name, link for !play link, moodlist for every mood)
+	- add song to song bank (song name, link for !play link, moodlist for every mood)
 	- add mood - removes all the songs from the dynamic playlist that don't have that mood
 	- remove mood - adds all the songs to the dynamic playlist that have that mood
-	- change mood - set the mood from scratch
+	- change mood - set the mood from scratch, set mood

 Tim Legend - Soda City Funk
 Daft Punk - Something About Us